MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 When you first sign in to the Microsoft 365 Apps health dashboard, you'll see the Overview page.
 This page contains high-level insights about the Office clients health and activity in your tenant.

 - App health overview: highlights the builds for which significant health deteriorations have been detected in your tenant.
 It includes the number of devices observed to run the impacted builds in the last 14 days.
 This is useful to assess impact and prioritize troubleshooting of impacted builds
-- App currency overview: shows the percentage of devices running builds from the recommended Monthly and Monthly Enterprise update channels.
-It also highlights the percentage of devices running builds that are out of support and should be updated as soon as possible to a supported build
 - List of recent advisories: shows the latest advisories (generated in the last 24 hours) on significant deteriorations or improvements in the health trends of your Office apps.
 Each row includes the description of the deterioration as well as the impact app, build, and update channel.
 You can select any advisory to see additional details or navigate to Advisory History to see past (older than 24 hours) advisories
 - Monitoring Coverage: shows the percentage of users in your organization who are sending diagnostic data to the dashboard over the last 14 days.
 The higher the percentage, the more representative the insights on the dashboard will be.
 You can expand this insight to see this percentage for each of the update channels deployed in your organization as well as the number of devices monitored by the dashboard.
 Note that the number of devices reported might differ from what your device management solution shows as device population might have changed in your organization during the 14-day period or due to devices not reporting diagnostic data or not being actively used.
 The number of devices is intended to provide an idea of magnitude rather than a precise device management count.